pratishrai/doraemon/README.md

 `-time <timezone/member>` - Get the current time for a timezone or a member.
 `-convert <time> <to tz> <from tz>` - Convert time in other timezones.

-# TO-DO

-- Web Dashboard
-- More commands

 # Setup